bdragon300/go-asyncapi/README.md

 ## Project status

 The project is in active development and is considered unstable.

-This version supports the latest AsyncAPI v3.
-It doesn't support the previous v2, because v3 introduced some breaking changes, so making the tool that supports both v2 and v3 requires a lot of effort and time with no significant benefits.

-## Project versioning

-`go-asyncapi` uses [Semantic Versioning](https://semver.org/) for versioning.
-For example, `1.4.0`.

-Releasing a *patch version* contains only bug fixes and minor improvements.
-You won't need to regenerate the code after upgrading the tool.
-E.g. **1.4.0 &rarr; 1.4.1**.

-Releasing a *minor version* means that the generated code may be affected, but without breaking changes.
-You may need to regenerate the code.
-E.g. **1.4.0 &rarr; 1.5.0**.

-*Major version* release typically introduces the breaking changes.
-You may need to regenerate the code, to fix your projects that uses it or to change the tool command line.
-E.g. **1.4.0 &rarr; 2.0.0**.

-*Note, that the project major version 0 (0.x.x) is considered unstable*
+API may change.

 ## Description

 ### Goals

-The goal of the project is, on the one hand, to fully implement the AsyncAPI specification and, on the other hand, to help the developers, DevOps, QA, and other engineers with making the software in event-driven architectures based on the AsyncAPI specification.
+The goal of the project is to help the developers, DevOps, QA, and other engineers with making the software in event-driven architectures based on the AsyncAPI.

-Another goal is to provide a way to readily use and test the technologies described in the AsyncAPI document — everything works out of the box, but each component is optional and can be replaced or omitted.
+Another goal is to provide a way to prototype and test everything described in AsyncAPI document without coding.

-In other words, *batteries included, but removable*.
+The third goal is full support of the AsyncAPI specification and to make it available to use with modern protocols.

 ### Features overview